 This number is probably shocking to most home buyers or sellers who imagine real estate to be a lucrative career.
 The truth is that most realtors leave a real estate career within the first 2-3 years, or they continue in real estate part-time while working a full-time job.

-How to Find the Best Realtor
+9 Tips for How to Find the Best Realtor

 The best real estate agents who earn higher incomes are full-time real estate agents.
 Top realtors have a track record of success, an excellent reputation, local market knowledge, and exceptional negotiation skills.
 Part of the answer in how to find the best realtor is to interview full-time realtors who will be available to you when you need them.

 Highly skilled realtors are also experts in customer service who make you feel good about working with them.
 Realtors on the Sam Wilson Home Selling Team in Lakewood, Colorado, are available to clients from beginning to closing, and they possess exceptional communication skills.

 Clients who work with Sam Wilson and his team never wonder what is happening with a real estate deal.
 Updates are provided on an ongoing basis.

 What You Should Expect From Your Real Estate Agent

 Below is a list of expectations to answer the questions, how to find the best realtor, and what should my real estate agent do for me?
 These professional skills are in addition to standard real estate practices like discussing loan pre-approvals, home inspections, pricing a home, evaluating offers from qualified buyers, and educating home sellers and home buyers throughout the real estate process

 The best real estate agent provides full disclosure of information, has good character, and is honest.
 When interviewing agents, you should question any realtor who makes a negative comment about another realtor.
 Disparaging realtors’ words, while against the NAR code of ethics, may happen in competitive situations where one realtor prices a home higher than another realtor to get your business.